eLearning

 • Schedule office hours during training time for employees to ask the experts.

-In some cases, these are good reasons but in most cases, they’re not good enough to counter the big risk of guaranteed forgetting.
+In some cases, these are good reasons, but in most cases, they’re not good enough to counter the big risk of guaranteed forgetting.
 There’s one really important situation when training should be available in advance, though.
 Let’s get to that before we jump into why it shouldn’t.

-When Training Must Be Available In Advance
+When Training Must Be Available in Advance

 One of the best reasons that training cannot wait to be available on or closer (a week before) to training is that sometimes the application is essential to everyday job functions.